reactioncommerce/reaction/docs/faq.md

 ### What is the pricing/licensing model?

 Reaction Commerce is currently free and there will always be a free, open source version available.
 Eventually, we will offer premium plans with tiered pricing structures on the reactioncommerce.com platform.
 Our code is licensed under the GPL v3 license.
 The Terms & Conditions for shops hosted on our reactioncommerce.com platform can be found at [https://reactioncommerce.com/terms](https://reactioncommerce.com/terms).

+### Is MongoDB/NoSQL best suited for ecommerce?

+We think so!
+We believe that the common SQL schema for legacy ecommerce platforms is overkill and not necessary.
+By rethinking the way the database is architected, there are numerous benefits of Mongo/NoSQL -- from speed to simplified code.

+We enforce all of the typical joins, cascades, shemas, validation etc., with functionality that we have included (collections, schemas, hooks, helpers).
+But instead of trying to join a bunch of stuff together, we simply have an object that is a product.
+There are huge advantages to this approach, such as speed + easy code + the schema can be easily modified to accomodate any data requirements.
+This is unlike legacy platforms and their use of the entity - attribute - value lookup that is so complex and slow.
+In fact, legacy platforms have tried to architectect their way around these very real limitations of SQL that NoSQL easily handles (using EAV).
+By using NoSQL, we remove the very complex layer of looking up and joining attributes, and also the complexity of adding new field/values.
+(You just do it to the main object, and that’s going to persist throughout the life of the object).
+We also don’t have to deal with the continious translation of database structure to a code object.

+In reality, in our use the DB is just the persistent storage of the JavaScript objects.
+For example, a product is a collection of variants (objects).
+For instance, blue, green, etc. are each their own object, contained within a “product” object.

+In localization (l10n), this can also mean different pricing, taxes, etc. for different regions, so pricing is at the variant level, not at the product level.
+This is even true with just one language, when you have “Blue XXL” being more expensive than “Green XL."

+### Have you tested Reaction on large shops with "1,000s" of products?

+We've done general performace testing and will be doing thorough testing as part of our Beta release.

+We’re building everything to be ‘ephermal’ in nature, so ‘cloud’ scaling is the idea from the get go.
+We believe scaling won’t be the same set of issues as with legacy platforms where you have to jump through a ton of hoops to get rid of the dependancies on the server (file system, sessions, etc).

+Regardless if it's Docker or other Virtual Machine (VM) containers, the idea is that the storefront itself should scale without issues.
+The bottleneck does become the database, but with sharding and lots of other solutions, we think that it’s an easier problem to solve.
+We created Launch Dock (launchdock.io and open source at: https://github.com/ongoworks/launchdock) as our project for the server-side / Docker launching.
+In fact, the primary purpose of the “Create a Shop” on the home page of reactioncommerce.com is to test deploying shops at scale, and to work out database scaling issues early.
+We have a MongoDB cluster running on Amazon EC2, and our newest shops are using MongoHQ’s elastic deployments.

+### If Reaction is an open source project, how can I get involved?

+You can find step-by-step instructions for becoming a contributor [here](http://thoughts.reactioncommerce.com/how-to-get-involved-with-reaction-commerce/).